Skip to content

 While it's possible that the system may randomly meet the convergence criteria in the self-consistent cycle, this calculation will most likely not converge.
 If you look at the estimate accuracy at the end of each iteration in the output, it will likely vary from step to step, rather than steadily decreasing as in a well-behaved calculation.

-To help converge the system, we can use a metallic occupation scheme with a small smearing width.
-This will allow the system to converge to a ground state.
+To help converge the system, we can smear the occupancies (as we do in a DFT calculation for a metal).
+This will allow the system to converge.
 The relevant input variables are the ones highlighed below:

 1